-Individuals who can manage finance effectively, their economic well-being and financial satisfaction will increase in the long run [43].
-According to a study by Lim et al. [44], disciplined consumers can cope with uncertainty better.
-Consumers who have financial management skills avoid compulsive buying behavior [44] [45].
-As Covid-19 pandemic has affected economic condition which caused a lot of individuals to become jobless and to make their income unstable, so they need to manage their financial literacy very well.
+Individuals who can manage finance effectively, their economic well-being and financial satisfaction will increase in the long run [42].
+According to a study by Lim et al. [43], disciplined consumers can cope with uncertainty better.
+Consumers who have financial management skills avoid compulsive buying behavior [43, 44].
+As Pandemic Covid-19 has affected economic condition at which a lot of individuals become jobless and their income is instable, so they need to manage their financial literary very well.
 Besides that, there is no previous study that can support the condition.
-So, the proposed hypotheses are as follow:
+So, the proposed hypotheses are as follows:

-- H5: Cognitive experiences have a significant influence on online impulsive buying. - H6: Affective experiences have a significant influence on online impulsive buying. - H7: Financial management behavior moderates the relationship between cognitive experiences with online impulse buying. - H8: Financial management behavior moderates the relationship between affective experiences and online impulse buying. - H9: Financial management behavior moderates the relationship between flow experiences and online impulse buying.
+- H5: Cognitive experiences has significant influence on online impulsive buying. - H6: Affective experiences has significant influence on online impulsive buying. - H7: Financial management behavior moderates the relationship between cognitive experiences with online impulse buying. - H8: Financial management behavior moderates the relationship between affective experiences and online impulse buying. - H9: Financial management behavior moderates the relationship between flow experiences and online impulse buying.